helenadeus/guess/README.md

 streamlit run SequenceGuessingGame.py
 ```

-4. (React) Open your browser and navigate to `http://localhost:3000`

-5. (Python) Open your browser and navigate to `http://localhost:8501`
+4. (Python) Open your browser and navigate to `http://localhost:8501`